theanirudhvyas/theanirudhvyas.github.io/_posts/2017-07-11-is-ruby-interpreted.md

 So basically if a language can be run line by line it is an interpreted implementation of that language.

-If you have come this far and still are unsure, let me explain with an example.
+If you have come this far and are still unsure, let me explain with an example.

-So **Ruby is both interpreted and compiled**
+**Ruby is both interpreted and compiled**
 - The MRI implementation (Matz's Ruby Interpreter) which is arguably the most popular implementation is an interpreted one.
 - However other popular implementations like JRuby and Rubinius are compiled implementations and support using a compiler like C or Java.